func-i/webpack-angular/README.md

 * Display a div with the text: "Click here to edit"
 * When the div is clicked, it should turn into a text editable div using the html5 tag `contenteditable`
-* When the user hits enter, it should return back to a normal div
+* A button to save the comment should appear which stops the editting and sets the comment
-* Shift enter should be fine
+* Shifting focus should also set the comment

 Use the following as the template for your directive: